Restoring a Capital City Landmark:

 While St. John’s is a part of our nation’s history, it is also a thriving and vibrant congregation serving the Washington region.
 The current Rector is the Reverend Rob Fisher, seen above with the next generation of the St. John’s community.

-The bell tower is in visibly poor condition, with significant exterior weathering and warping, and cracks that let in the elements and birds.
-It is critical to complete this work now to prevent further deterioration of the tower and to safeguard structural elements for the future.
+The bell tower was in visibly poor condition, with significant exterior weathering and warping, and cracks that let in the elements and birds.
+It was critical to complete this work to prevent further deterioration of the tower and to safeguard structural elements for the future.

-Many exterior components of the bell tower and cupola will be rehabilitated, recreating extensive detailing, and using high quality, durable and appropriate materials to last for generations to come.
-Interior improvements will include careful inspection and potential repairs to the bell.
-The project also includes replacement of the existing slate roof over the sanctuary.
+Many exterior components of the bell tower and cupola were rehabilitated, recreating extensive detailing, and using high quality, durable and appropriate materials to last for generations to come.
+Interior improvements included careful inspection and repairs to the bell.
+The project also included replacement of the existing slate roof over the sanctuary.

-The total cost of the project is $1.875 million.
-Your contribution will help us complete this complex, urgently needed stewardship effort.
-St. John’s is proud to have received a significant national grant from Partners for Sacred Spaces for the bell tower preservation.
+The total cost of the project was $1.875 million.
+St. John's is proud to have received a significant national grant from Partners for Sacred Spaces for the bell tower preservation.